KelvinHere/Yoga_Milestone_4/README.md

 Note on featured lessons - This was added as a requirement of the project, I feel it does go well with the feel of the app so is defaulted to be hidden.

+## Info Page Features

+- Displays information about the site along with
+    - Edit profile link for prospective instructors
+    - Facebook link
+    - Instagram link
+    - Twitter link
+    - Tiktok link
+    - mailto email link pulled from settings.py

+For the sake of this project all social media links open a new blank page to their respective home pages.

 ## Superuser_admin Page Features

 Allows an administrator to quickly and easily deal with user requests, review flags and privileges without using the django /admin page.